Bolt Threads is raising $106 million from Foundation Capital and Formation 8

 Google’s improved image blending means a more seamless Street View

-Our spidey senses are burning over here.
+Our spidey senses are tingling over here.
 According to an SEC filing, TechCrunch has learned Bolt Threads, the biotech company spinning microbes into spider silk, is raising a whopping $106 million in Series D financing.

 Bolt Threads has been on a meteoric rise since it first told TC about its ambitious endeavor to make spider silk, a material stronger than teflon but softer than a cloud, more abundant.